Icelk/icelk.dev/public/articles/beginner-programming.md

         }
     }));

-    // Create a host with hostname "localhost", serving files from directory "./public", and the default extensions.
+    // Create a host with hostname "localhost", serving files from directory "./web/public", and the default extensions. let host = Host::unsecure(
-    // This was changed from "web" to "./", so it serves files from "./public", which is the same
-    // as "public" instead of "web/public".
-    let host = Host::unsecure(
         "localhost",
         "web",